BNN-UPC/datanetAPI/README.md

 All the possible node parameters are listed below:

 * ‘levelsQoS’: Number of supported QoS classes
 * ‘queueSizes’: queue sizes (in number of packets) for each output queue of the node.
 Values are separated by commas.
 Each value is associated with a QoS queue.
+Not compatible with ‘bufferSizes‘
+* ‘bufferSizes‘: queue sizes (in number of bits) for each output queue of the node.
+Values are separated by commas.
+Each value is associated with a QoS queue.
+Not compatible with ‘queueSizes‘
 * ‘schedulingPolicy’: Policy used to serve the QoS queues.
 It may be one of the following ones: ‘FIFO’ (First-In, First-Out), ‘SP’ (Strict Priority), ‘WFQ’ (Weighted Fair Queuing), ‘DRR’ (Deficit Round Robin).
 If not specified, a ‘FIFO’ policy is considered by default.
 * ‘schedulingWeights’: List of weights separated by commas associated to each QoS queue.
 Used only in the WFQ and DRR scheduling policies.